-If you are a student in South Dakota who has moved to a new county or state to attend college, you can still vote.
+If you are a South Dakota resident who has moved to a new county to attend college, you can still vote.
 As a college student, you have two choices on where you register to vote.
-You have the right to register and vote where you live now, whether that is an on-campus or off-campus address.
-Or, you may choose to register or remain registered and vote at your prior home address if your prior address is within the state of South Dakota.

-In order to vote in any election, you must first be a registered voter.
+In order to vote in any election in South Dakota, you must first be a registered voter.
 To vote

 in any election, the voter registration deadline is 15 days before the election.

 Voting is easy and a right that you should not take for granted.
-As long as you are registered, you will be able to vote on Election Day.
 You'll want to make sure to:

 If you cannot make it to the polls on Election Day, please consider casting an absentee ballot.

 In South Dakota, polls are open from 7 a.m. to 7 p.m.
 The busiest times of day to vote are before and after normal working hours.
 If you can, try going at less-busy times.
 If you are in line by the time the polls close, you must be allowed to cast your vote.